APANO and The Jade District

 To view more videos of APANO’s placemaking projects and cultural work, CLICK HERE.

-Between 2015-2017, twenty-three (23) creative placemaking projects have been funded, spanning 12 neighborhoods in North, Northeast, and Southeast Portland.
+Between 2015-2018, fifty-four (54) creative placemaking projects have been funded, spanning 12 neighborhoods in North, Northeast, and Southeast Portland.
 The projects range from interactive workshops to theatrical productions.

 Placemaking project highlights